valtimo-platform/valtimo-documentation/release-notes/major9/09.25.0/valtimo-frontend-libraries.md

   For more information on how to enable the `caseSearchFields` feature toggle, refer to [this page](/reference/feature-toggles/available-feature-toggles.md).

+* **Added new actions to case search field configuration**

+  Creating, updating, deleting, and reordering search field rows for a document definition are now available actions.

+  For more information on this feature, see [this page](/using-valtimo/document/configuring-search-fields.md).

 ## Bugfixes

 The following bugs were fixed: